rdmnf/argoworkflows-k8s/k8s/cluster-bootstrap/README.md

 ## Security notes

+- **Three-token split** — see [Why three tokens?](#why-three-tokens).
+Avoid merging the service accounts into one credential unless you accept the higher risk.
 - These tokens are **cluster-wide** credentials.
 Store them only in the portal database (or your secrets manager) and restrict who can view cluster settings.
 - Rotate by deleting the token Secret; Kubernetes recreates it if the ServiceAccount annotation is present, or create a new Secret and update the cluster record in the portal.
 - For production, consider narrower RBAC (e.g. delegate only to namespaces with a label) instead of cluster-wide Role rules; these manifests target dev/small clusters where simplicity is preferred.